What is an Election Campaign?

 2) Campaigning: Once nominated, candidates can start campaigning to encourage others to vote for them.
 There are two types of campaigning: Soft and Active.

-3)Hustings: During campaigning Hustings will occur, it is an essential part of candidates' campaign.
-Hustings is an event where candidates can debate issues affecting students.
+3) Quiz the Candidate: During campaigning a session will be held to quiz the candidates running, it is an essential part of candidates' campaign.
+It is an event where candidates can debate issues affecting students.
 Questions for the candidates can be submitted by students.

-4)Voting: At the end of the campaign period, students would have the opportunity to vote for their preferred candidates online.
+4) Voting: At the end of the campaign period, students would have the opportunity to vote for their preferred candidates online.

-5)Results: After the voting period ends, the votes are counted, and the candidates with the most votes for each position are declared winners.
+5) Results: After the voting period ends, the votes are counted, and the candidates with the most votes for each position are declared winners.
 They then take on their roles within the student union for the upcoming term.

 Overall, a Swansea University SU election campaign is a significant event that allows students to actively participate in the governance of their university and have a say in choosing the individuals who will represent their interests within the student union.
 It can be a very rewarding experience for those who get involved.